-For example, column values can be checked to see if they contain or match exactly the text entered in the text box.
-More complex matching criteria can be specified by using a Java-style regular expression.

-By default string matching is case insensitive.
+- The text entered in the text box will be matched against the column values depending on the following options. - Options: - contains: Selects values that contain the text. - doesn't contain: Selects values that do not contain the text. - is: Selects values that match the text exactly (case-insensitive). - is not: Selects values that do not match the text exactly (case-insensitive). - regex: Selects values that match a regular expression using Java regular expression syntax.
+This allows for much more sophisticated matching than is provided by the above options. - By default string matching is case insensitive.
 Case sensitive matching requires the use of a regular expression that starts with "(?-i)".
 For example to match the text "ABC" in a case sensitive way use the following regular expression: "(?-i)ABC".